aswinlakshmanan-s/aswinlakshmanan-s/README.md

 ### Hello there. <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28" height="28" alt="hi">

 I'm **Aswin Lakshmanan Sriram**, and I'm a graduate student studying Computer Information Systems at the **College of Engineering, Northeastern University**.
+I’m passionate about how technology can reshape systems and solve real-world problems.
+My focus is on blending machine learning, cybersecurity, and data science to create innovative solutions.

+I thrive on tackling challenges at the intersection of diverse fields, whether it's detecting ransomware or analyzing video ads with AI.
+I’m always looking for ways to make technology more intuitive and impactful for users.

+I’m excited by research-driven work and the potential of tech to drive change in industries like healthcare, sustainability, and beyond.
+If you’re working on something innovative or share similar interests, let’s connect!

 ### 💬 Languages
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)